millionsnake/millionsnake/README.md

 - **Language Learning**:

-- **Neuropsychology**: I am intrigued by the mechanisms of human cognition, and the interactions between neurobiology and psychological processes.
-I frequently find myself pondering about matters related to psychology and the brain, and even keep a journal to make sure I don't forget about some of my most important thoughts.
-As such, one of my deepest desires is to be able to help those who feel lost by offering them some guidance and hope for a better future.
-As I am right now, it is hard to present myself as an inspiring figure, as I haven't accomplished most of my goals in life yet.
-One day, however, I would feel realized upon finding that I have those who look up to me.
+- **Neuropsychology**: I am deeply intrigued by human cognition and the complex interplay between neurobiology and psychological processes.
+I often reflect on topics related to psychology and the brain, keeping a journal to preserve my most important thoughts.
+One of my greatest aspirations is to guide and inspire those who feel lost, offering them hope for a better future.
+While I have yet to achieve many of my personal goals, I strive to become someone others can look up to—an aspiration that, once realized, would bring me a profound sense of fulfillment.

 - **Economic Philosophy**: My interest in economics is not restricted to financial analysis, focusing instead on the philosophical underpinnings of economic systems, human decision-making, and the interactions between individual choice and broader societal structures.
-My interest for such things was born from the fact that from a young age I have identified as a libertarian, emphasizing individual liberty and personal responsibility, while simultaneously maintaining a strong alignment with Christian ethical principles that prioritize compassion, personal integrity, and principled living.
-I have also always had a passion for learning about world history and geography, and was always at the top of my class when it came to these subjects, which is something I can say I am a little proud of.
+From a young age, I have identified as a libertarian, valuing individual liberty and personal responsibility while also adhering to Christian ethical principles that emphasize compassion, integrity, and principled living.
+Additionally, I have always been passionate about world history and geography—subjects in which I consistently excelled during my studies and take pride in to this day.

 - **Strategy, Military Hardware, and Logistics**:

 ## 📚 Language Skills

-For me, language learning is not just about communication, it’s a way to broaden my worldview, and strengthen connections with people from around the globe.

-**Portuguese**: Native.
-As I was born in Brazil, Portuguese is my first language.
+**Portuguese**: Native

+**English**: Fluent

-**English**: Fluent.
-From a young age, I have always expressed interest in the language, as it was the language all my favorite TV shows and video games were originally made in.
-By the time I was 11, I would already be speaking English at a reasonably advanced level, in between intermediate and advanced.
-From the time I was 13 up until the time I turned 17 I attended an English school, which polished my skills and allowed me to lose my fear of using the language in public.
-Nowadays, I continue using the language frequently to communicate with my friends from all over the world though the internet.
-My first proficiency exam was the MET, in which I was certified as a C1-level English speaker on the CEFR (Common European Frame of Reference) metric, and my second exam was the TOEFL iBT in which I achieved a score of 109.
-Both exams were taken in 2018.
+From a young age, I developed a strong interest in English, as it was the original language of my favorite TV shows and video games.
+By the time I was 11, I had already reached an upper-intermediate to advanced level.
+Between the ages of 13 and 17, I attended an English school, which refined my skills and helped me gain confidence in using the language publicly.
+Today, I continue to use English daily to communicate with friends from around the world via the internet.

+Regarding proficiency, I took my first exam, the MET, in which I was certified as a C1-level English speaker according to the CEFR (Common European Framework of Reference).
+Later, in 2018, I took the TOEFL iBT, achieving a score of 109.

 **Japanese**: